dhanibaharzah/nodejs-auth-jwt/README.md

 # nodejs-auth-jwt
-Authentication system using nodejs with mongdb
+Authentication system using nodejs with mongodb

 # how to start project
 ```sh